container

 It monitors POD health and starts new PODS as required.
 Most PODS should be built with a replication controller, but it may not be needed if your POD is short-lived and is writing non-persistent data that won’t survive a restart.
 There are two types of PODS a) single container and b) Multi-container.

 The following diagram displays the full details of a POD named example-tglxm.
-It has a label run=example located in the default network (namespace).
+Its label is run=example and is located in the default network (namespace).

 Container POD